Effective Date: April 16, 2021

 ADAVICO is committed to earning, and keeping, our clients' trust.
 We take steps every day to implement safeguards, mitigate risks, and develop ways to improve our web applications and professional services to ensure your data is always protected.

-For this reason, ADAVICO uses a combination of a strong governance program, enterprise-class security features, secure software development practices, and security reviews of our applications, systems, and networks.
+To this end, we utilize a strong governance program, secure software development practices, and security reviews of our applications, systems, and networks.

 Finally, the ADAVICO Service includes our primary web application (Production Network) and related professional services (Corporate Network).
 Physical, technical, and administrative controls have been implemented for both service areas in compliance with our Information Security and Risk Management Programs.